6G-SANDBOX/6G-Library/UE_STF/README.md

 The physical UE can be therefore connect to other RAN/radio components to achieve connectiviy.
 The EU access time is set to 30 minutes by now.

-**NOTE**: Currently this component is only available in the site "uma".
+**WARNING**: Currently this component is currently only available in the site "uma".